fssa-batch3/meena.subramanian__web_project/README.md

     * Expected result:
         * The item is removed from the user's cart.

-ADD PRODUCT/ITEM TO THE WISHLIST : ( COMPLETD )
+ADD PRODUCT/ITEM TO THE WISHLIST : ( COMPLETED )
 * Scenario 1: Successfully add product/item to the wishlist
     * Steps :
         1. Login as a buyer.